 Oxberg has a long history and there are both historical and cultural sights to enjoy.
 Then there is of course the great outdoors that is not far away.

-A checkpoint for Vasaloppet has been in Oxberg, with the exception 1937-1962, since the start of Vasaloppet in 1922.
+A checkpoint for Vasaloppet has been in Oxberg, with the exception of 1937-1962, since the start of Vasaloppet in 1922.
 The checkpoint is today a permanent building.
-For any cross-country skier this could either be a nostalgic visit or a perfect spot to try parts of the race track.
+For any cross-country skier, this could either be a nostalgic visit or a perfect spot to try parts of the race track.

 Fishing in Österdalälven and Oxbergssjön